Kello54/Buildy/docs/index.md

-# Welcome to Buildy 🚀
+# 🚀 Buildy Platform Documentation

 Buildy helps you create, manage, and scale your projects with ease.
 Use this site to learn how to get started, explore features, and integrate APIs.